1. This site uses cookies. By continuing to use this site, you are agreeing to our use of cookies. Learn More.

 While I have been sitting around on my bum with my right arm in plaster to my shoulder (its a long story) for the last four weeks, and at least another four to go, I have been reading all the bike mags and have been following two blokes building American style flat trackers.
 I like the looks and simiplicity of those bikes, and started thinking of the bits I have lying around here.

 A couple of months ago I bought and resurrected a late 1980s Suzuki TS185 for my son in law to ride with his son and it came with some spare bits that I can use with this project.
-So far I have collected a Suzuki GN frame bits (some bits cut out for other projects), Yamaha XT tank, Suzuki TSX250 rear wheel, Suzuki DR front hub I can modify and spoke to 18" rim, TS forks and engine and sundry bits, Honda seat, unknown chamber, etc.
+So far I have collected a Suzuki TF frame (ag bike), Yamaha XT tank, Suzuki TSX250 rear wheel, Suzuki DR front hub I can modify and spoke to 18" rim, TF forks and engine and sundry bits, Honda seat, unknown chamber, etc.

 Flat tracker 017.jpg